Transit DMZ Workflow¶

 The firewall instance typically requires multiple Ethernet interfaces.
 In this solution, firewall instances requires one interface to the main gateway and another to the companion gateway, as shown below.

-Use the two private subnets in the transit VPC created by the Useful tool in the early step to be the Firewall main interface subnet and Firewall companion interface subnet.
+Use the two private subnets Private-FW-north-az and Private-FW-south-az in the transit VPC created by the Useful tool in the early step to create firewall interfaces for traffic inspection between on-prem and cloud.

 Launch the firewall instance from AWS Console.